naoshibaikyu/cyborgresistance/halloween.md

 WitchArri: What Makoes you so upsetkoes.

-HornetRage: I SAID STOP IT
+HornetPissed: I SAID STOP IT

 Arrietty: [waking up] AHHHHHHHHHHHHHHH!!